Civil Divorces in UAE – Guide

 Civil Marriages in UAE - Non-Muslim Residents & Citizens

-To qualify for a civil marriage in UAE:
+Following are the key qualifications a couple must possess in order to qualify for a civil marriage in the UAE:

-• The couple must be a man and woman, who are at least 21 years old.
+• Age and Gender.
+One man and one woman, at least 21 years of age.

 Civil Marriages in UAE | FAQ